-Quiz: Whose Kicks are These? | Sacramento Kings
+Quiz: Whose kicks are these? | Sacramento Kings

 tumblr

-Can you match the kicks with the Kings player who rocked them?
+See if you can match the kicks on the court with the player rocking them!

 Facebook